America’s First Great Slum – Built over New York City’s Collect Pond and Fresh Water Source for Two Hundred Years

 The Five Points slums continued throughout the latter half of the 19th century as a ghetto of high crime and sickness.
 Because of the high population density of the neighborhood and the existence of the old buried Collect Pond, now a subterranean swamp, precipitated the outbreak of disease.
 Though by the mid-1800’s, much of the city’s drinking water came from aqueducts from Westchester County and points further north, the slum’s residents continued to drink water from wells.
 Throughout the 19th century, nearly all of the city’s cholera outbreaks originated in the Five Points area sitting on top of what was once a pristine pond.
 By the end of the 19th century, a popular publication by Jacob Riis entitled “How the Other Half Lives”, portrayed and revealed the squalid conditions by the city’s poor living in the Five Points District.
 Within four years, the tenements were condemned and eventually torn down, replaced by a Civic Center composed of mostly government buildings.
 On April 28, 1960, Civil Court Park was established over what was once the pond and later, the name was changed to Collect Pond Park.

-Want to Read More about New York City’s history, check out these Award Winning books on Amazon.
-Just click the Free Previews and Enjoy
+Want to Read More about New York City’s history?
+Check out these Previews of Great Books on Amazon

 Shades of Liberty, is an exciting new series about African American Soldiers of the American Revolution.
 Josiah Book 1 is set on September 15, 1776 and the Battle of Kip’s Bay and Washington’s Army’s defense of Manhattan.